 Other Relevant New York State Statutes of Limitations

 As with all states, New York has different statutes of limitations for different situations.
 Here are some relevant examples:

 There’s no statute of limitations for residential tenants to bring a lawsuit to recover overcharges on rent by a landlord.
 But if you want to recover damages or penalties beyond the overcharge, you must file a lawsuit within six years.

 To enforce child support, alimony, or maintenance orders, you must bring a lawsuit within 20 years of the date of default.

 Hospitals or healthcare professionals must file lawsuits to collect on medical debt within three years of treatment.
 This is new as of April 3, 2020.

-If a debt collector merely threatens you with a lawsuit on a time-barred debt, it’s an FDCPA violation.
-It’s a good idea to seek legal advice from a New York attorney before filing an FDCPA lawsuit.
-You also have the option of filing a complaint with the CFPB and/or the New York attorney general.
+If a debt is time-barred, the FDCPA prohibits a debt collector from threatening to file a lawsuit, or threatening to take action that would require them to win a lawsuit, such as wage garnishment or bank levy.
+If you suspect a debt collector has violated the FDCPA in an attempt to collect from you, it’sIa good idea to seek legal advice from a New York attorney before filing an FDCPA lawsuit.
+You can also file a complaint with the CFPB and/or the New York attorney general.

 What if You Can’t Pay a Debt That’s Not Past the Statute of Limitations?

 Three years is a short statute of limitations compared to other states, but the limitations periods may feel long if you have unpaid debt you can’t repay.
 If this is the case, look into your debt relief options.
 You may be able to negotiate your debt with the debt collector or try for debt settlement.
 Remember, the debt collector purchased the debt from a debt buyer for pennies on the dollar.
 Because of this, they may be open to you making a partial payment and settling the rest of the debt.